ubuntu-mate/ubuntu-mate.org/blog/20140828-ubuntu-mate-beta1.md

 ## What changed since Alpha2?

-Mostly Beta1 has been focused on adding artwork to give Ubuntu MATE it's own identity but improvements have been made and some bugs have been fixed too.
+Mostly Beta1 has been focused on adding artwork to give Ubuntu MATE its own identity but improvements have been made and some bugs have been fixed too.